Bayesian Online Natural Gradient (BONG): Methods

-\intextsep{-7pt}
+\intextsep{-15pt}

 In addition to the four ways of approximating the expected Hessian (summarized in \cref{tab:hessian}), we also consider four variants of \bong, based on what kind of loss we optimize and what kind of update we perform, as we describe below.
 See \cref{tab:space} for a summary.

-Note that \bong uses one-step update with a fixed learning rate of $\alpha_t=1$ (which is optimal for conjugate models), whereas the other variants all require tuning the learning rate.
+\kpm{ {\bf \bong} (Bayesian online natural gradient) performs one step of NGD on the expected log-likelihood.
+We set learning rate to $\alpha_t=1$ since this is optimal for conjugate models.
+The update (for an exponential variational family) is as in \cref{eq:bong-MD}: